| AS QUICK AS CAN BE based on

 "Here, let me help," said Lee.
 She reached out and up.
 Holding the guilty woman's head, she plucked 3 or 4 black hairs to drop on the paper.
 "Perfect match except for color and the one found was stuck to the connection with Select hair spray.
 Common enough but your brand, I believe."

 The lens hit the floor.
-Alicia Russell attacked, scratching and spitting.
-Small as she was, it took both Bailey and Thompson to subdue her.Thompson administered temporary first aid.
-"Sure makes it easier, boss.
+Alicia Russell attacked Lee, scratching and spitting.
+Small as she was, it took both Bailey and Thompson to subdue her.Thompson administered temporary first aid to Lee's face.
+"A fight sure makes it easier, boss.
 None of this rights reading and call your lawyer biz.
-So long as you're okay, of course, " she added, grinning.
+So long as you're okay, of course," she added, grinning.

 "Oh, you mean motive.
-Well, Princess, you're now seeing the boring side of homicide and the reason we're still in this depressing place at 2 am.
+Well, Princess, you're now seeing the boring side of homicide and the reason we're still in this depressing place at 2 AM.
 Are you up to it?
 Want to go home?"

-"No, no; give me my assignment."
+"No, no. Give me my assignment."

 "Okay.
 See that trash over there by the prompting entrance."

-Dear Alicia, I discovered through a friend in Brussels that Brandy died 6 years ago and that you took care of the funeral arrangements.
+Dear Alicia, I discovered through a friend in Brussels that Brandy died six years ago and that you took care of the funeral arrangements.
 I'm telling Bill tonight.
 How could you do this?
 I'm furious and will make you pay!

-"No signature," remarked MS Bailey.
+"No signature," remarked Ms. Bailey.

 "Take a look at the handwritten message delivered with the roses to Brown.
 Still think you want to be a copper?"
 Lee asked the Princess.